garrandall/popular-music-data/tracks/love-me-in-a-special-way-debarge.md

 So reach into your chain of thoughts
 Try to find something new
 Because what worked for you so well before
-For me it just wont do
+For me it just won't do

 So reach into your chain of thoughts
 Try to find something new
 What works so well with you before
-For me it just wont do
+For me it just won't do

 So reach into your chain of thoughts
 Try to find something new
 What works so well with you before
-For me it just wont do
+For me it just won't do